Updates on the September 11th Victim Compensation Fund Extension Legislation

 The legislation, formerly named the “Never Forget the Heroes: Permanent Authorization of the September 11th Victim Compensation Fund Act,” has been recently renamed after the death of a major VCF advocate, Luis Alvarez.
 Mr. Alvarez, who was 53, died due to cancer he developed from toxic exposure at Ground Zero.
 Mr. Alvarez passionately advocated for the extension of the VCF in front of the House Judiciary Committee just before his death.

-Speak to an SPBMC 9/11 Litigation Attorney to Learn More About the VCF and Your Rights
+Speak to an SPBMCC 9/11 Litigation Attorney to Learn More About the VCF and Your Rights